miglioDev/c-basic/README.md

 Each file contains a small, self-contained C programming exercise.

 ## Study Topics

-The topics below are listed in the order in which I studied them, not in the repository's folder order.
+The repository is organized by topic.
+Most topics correspond directly to a folder in the repository.

+- Fundamentals
   - Variables and basic data types
-- Selection statements and comparison operators
+  - Selection statements (`if`, `switch`)
-- Logical operators
+  - Comparison and logical operators
-- Loops (while, for, do-while)
+  - Loops (`while`, `for`, `do-while`)
 - Functions
-- Pointers and functions
 - Arrays
 - Matrices
 - Strings
-- Arrays of strings
-- Pointer arithmetic
+- Pointer Arithmetic
-- Extended integer and floating-point types
+- Integer Types and Type Conversions
-- File I/O
+- File I/O Exercises
-- Command-line arguments
+- Command-Line Arguments
-- Exam-style exercises
+- Exam-Style Exercises
-- Dynamic memory allocation
+- Dynamic Memory
 - Structures
 - Linked Lists
 - Recursion
 - Stacks and Queues
-- Advanced exam style
+- Advanced Exam Style

-## Structure
+## Repository Structure

-Exercises are grouped by topic into folders.
-Each `.c` file typically includes:
-- a short description of the exercise
-- clear, readable code
-- a straightforward implementation
+Each topic is organized into its own folder.

+Each program is a self-contained exercise focused on a specific C programming concept.

 ## How to Run
 To compile and run any program: